kruxia/ark/README.md

-# Krux
+# Ark

-Krux is a file storage server that provides:
+Ark is a file storage server that provides:

 * versioning with unlimited file history and optional changelog messaging
 * branch–modify–merge (textual) and lock–modify–unlock (binary) collaboration workflows